Overview

 Trigger

-Graduation occurs when all real tokens are sold:
+Graduation occurs when all real tokens are sold:- All 793,100 tradeable tokens have been purchased

 - Market cap has reached the graduation threshold

-- The bonding curve is “complete”
+- The bonding curve is βcompleteβ

 Testnet vs Mainnet